 Meals: Breakfast, Dinner

-*This a very active day with a walk down to the Plitvice Lakes, that requires good walking shoes
+*The walk down to Plitvice Lakes requires good walking shoes

 Meals: Breakfast, Dinner